 - Example: In DUI cases look for evidence of receipts from bars, restaurants, and other places that serve alcohol. - Example: In false name cases look for any credit cards, ID cards, passports, etc., that have a name on them.

 During the search incident to arrest, carefully consider the items that you uncover.
-Ask yourself if the evidence you uncover supports an expansion of the crime of arrest, or if it provides a basis to believe evidence related to some other crime may be present in the vehicle.
-If the evidence is sufficient to support an arrest on another offense, expand the list of "crimes of arrest" to include the new offenses.
-Be sure to advise the arrested individual of the expanded list.
+Ask yourself if the evidence you uncover supports probable cause to believe that evidence related to another crime may be present in the vehicle.